Montgomery man found guilty of sex trafficking charges - NewsBreak

 Montgomery man found guilty of sex trafficking charges

-MONTGOMERY, Ala. ( WRBL ) — On June 17, a Montgomery man was found guilty of charges relating to sex trafficking and coercing victims to engage in prostitution, according to The United States Attorney’s Office of Middle District Alabama.
+MONTGOMERY, Ala.
+(WRBL) — A Montgomery man was found guilty of charges relating to sex trafficking and coercing victims to engage in prostitution, according to The United States Attorney’s Office of Middle District Alabama.

-Lonnie Dontae Mitchell, 36, was convicted of sex trafficking by force, fraud and coercion of five victims.
-Mitchell was also found guilty of sex trafficking a minor, three counts of coercing and enticing an individual to travel in interstate commerce for prostitution purposes.Authorities: Same driver involved in crashes that killed, mom of 4, ER doc 3 weeks apart
+On June 17, Lonnie Dontae Mitchell, 36, was convicted of sex trafficking by force, fraud and coercion of five victims.
+Mitchell was also found guilty of sex trafficking a minor, three counts of coercing and enticing an individual to travel in interstate commerce for prostitution purposes.Courtland police chief injured in wreck

-According to the court evidence, Mitchell’s schemes targeted victims with drug addictions.
+According to the court evidence, Mitchell’s crimes targeted victims with drug addictions.

-Mitchell increased his victims’ intravenous heroine use, then refused to give them the drug if they broke one of his “rules” or did not see enough sexual clients.
-Mitchell also got violent and threatened his victims when one of his rules were broken — specifically, if his victims did not bring in enough money from prostitution.
+Court records state Mitchell increased his victims’ intravenous heroin use, then refused to give them the drug if they broke one of his “rules” or did not see enough sexual clients.
+He also got violent and threatened his victims when one of his rules was broken — specifically if his victims did not bring in enough money from prostitution.

 Special Agent in Charge Katrina Berger remarks on the case.

 Along with this, Mitchell threatened to send embarrassing information, videos and/or photos to the victims’ loved ones.
-Mitchell also took the identity documents and credit cards of his victims, in addition to controlling how much and when they could eat.
+He also took his victims’ identity documents and credit cards, in addition to controlling how much and when they could eat.

-Mitchell faces a minimum of 15 years up to a life imprisonment.
+Mitchell faces a minimum of 15 years up to life in prison.

 Anyone with information about human trafficking should call the National Human Trafficking 24/7 Hotline at 1-888-373-7888.
 For more information about human trafficking, visit www.humantraffickinghotline.org .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.